cartesi/docs/docs/tutorials/helloworld/cartesi-machine.md

 %tutorials.helloworld.run
 ```

-## Cartesi Machine for the Hello World DApp
+## Cartesi Machine for the Hello World dApp

 The machine instantiated above runs fine, however in order to make it usable by on-chain code we'll need to make a couple of improvements.